Tyler799/Morrowind-2020/Morrowind_2019.md

 * [BC Shoes Fix](https://www.dropbox.com/s/usgjr6hwi53c6ma/BC%20Shoes%20Fix.zip)
 * [Expensive Female Shirt Fix](http://mw.modhistory.com/download--14998) - Put this in your meshes\BC folder.
 * [More Better Clothes](http://mw.modhistory.com/download-53-6647) - Get both the main file at the bottom of the page and the MBC_ArmsFix.
+For the Arms fix, make sure to un-pack it and create a Meshes/BC folder, then drop those .nif files into it and re-pack it to install.
 * [Better Clothes for Tribunal](http://mw.modhistory.com/download-87-11804)
 * [Better Clothes Bloodmoon Plus](http://download.fliggerty.com/download-21-804) - Make sure to get the 1.5 version.
 * [BCBM Pants Fix](https://www.dropbox.com/s/lkxditr9gl3a92c/BCBM_Pants_Fix.zip)